Working with events

 - the end of the recording is also marked with a vertical red line and an ” E ” (end) at the top

-- if you click on a voice event, it will replay using the speakers in your computer (assuming that you have this DirectX sound recording/replay capability)
+if you click on a voice event, it will replay using the speakers in your computer (assuming that you have this DirectX sound recording/replay capability).
+Also you need to enable the Voice channel in the User interface/Sound settings.

 - keyboard events show the exact time that they occurred